The Office of Transition and Guidance is offering several opportunities to prepare for your student's post-secondary experiences.

 (link is external)Summer newsletter

-Read the Summer 2021 Newsletter to find important information for rising seniors.
+Read the Summer 2021 Newsletter (link is external) to find important information for rising seniors.

 Junior Parent Workshop Recording